The 10 Best Free Sampler VST Plugins (2023)

 Microtonal music can be defined as all the music made outside the equal temperament keyboard division.
 This means that instead of dividing the harmonic series into a sequence of 12 pitches, microtonal music divides it by more, less, or different sequences of pitches.

 For this reason, it may be virtually impossible to use a conventional sampler (which slices samples according to equal temperament) in a microtonal composition.
 Fortunately, BipTunia came up with an elegant solution to the problem, developing what I believe to be the world’s first microtonal sampler VST.

 If you’re a fan of Ableton Live’s stock virtual instrument Impulse (a drum-machine-inspired sampler), you may be happy to know there’s a free version of it available for Mac, Windows, and Linux that even includes a lot of additional features and a sleeker design.

-Decomposer’s Sitala is not the sampler VST that will change your life but makes for a good-looking and inspiring music tool that’s just perfect for creating drums.
-The editing options are very detailed, and Sitala comes with a big plus — unlike the vast majority of the free plugins on this list, it can be used as a standalone app.
+Decomposer’s Sitala is not the sampler VST that will change your life but makes for a good-looking and inspiring music tool perfect for creating drums.
+The editing options are very detailed, and Sitala has a big plus — unlike most of the free plugins on this list, it can be used as a standalone app.